fanil-z/islam-wiki/hugo-docs/content/en/concept.md

 Islam: A Short History by Karen Armstrong who is a famous historian and a Christian nun. my notes on Yasir Qadhi's 114 lectures on seerah of the Prophet Muhammad SAW are scattered within corresponding sections.
 Some info is taken from Wikipedia, which is always helpful and well-structured.
 I tried to edit them, remove the parts that are not mentioned in The Quran or authentic hadiths, or parts that are too Shia.
 Also, I started to create summaries of some sections and reorganize them, but decided to publish it as is hoping that some day I can edit it to the okay state.

-Please use the Send feedback button if the order is not correct or if you find something conradicting the Quran or authentic hadith.
+Please send your feedback to islam-wiki@proton.me if the order is not correct or if you find something conradicting the Quran or authentic hadith.

 Probably I wouldn't be able to finish the the website if the content was not about Islam which is exciting to explore.
 However the most painful part was to gather information on the First Fitnah and how the era of righteous khalifs came to an end after assassination of Ali.
 Even though the Golden Age of Islam starts right after, for me it is the saddest periods of Islamic history, when we can say that the original ummah of the Prophet Muhammad ceased to exist.
 May Allah forgive us and guide us to the right path.